 Thursday January 27, 2005 Day 20

 During the night the wind increased and I had to reduce the headsail.
 On my early morning watch I saw a strong light some distance from our stern.
 I turned on the radar and found the target.
 It was 4 M away and moving N, not a problem.
 While listening to music I was startled by a loud noise.
 Usually I lash the spinnaker pole on deck but yesterday after we removed it we tried a new trick.
 We left it attached to the mast and just hoisted it up with the topping lift line and secured it on the mast with a bungee cord.
 What happened was that the topping lift came untied and the pole was now banging on the mast, held loosely by the bungee cord.
 The noise also woke up Manos.
 It took both of us to remove the pole and lash it once again securely on the deck.
 But one end of the topping line had disappeared inside the mast.
 To recover it one has to climb the mast, drop a fishing line, hook it from the entry hole of the line near the base of the mast, and use the fishing line to re-route the topping line.
 This is not an operation that can be done easily on a boat swinging in the ocean waves.
 It will have to wait until we are in a harbor.
-Fortunately we do have a spare halyard that can be used as a topping line if we need it.
+Fortunately we did have a spare halyard that can be used as a topping line if we need it.

 Later we saw another school of dolphins.
 During the first 24 hours since our departure we traveled 140 M not bad!
 Earlier we took in a reef and reduced the headsail to 20% yet we were moving close to 7 knots with a wind of 18-22 knots NNW.
 In the early afternoon the wind veered N and decreased to 12-15 knots but we kept on sailing.

-As prearranged at 5 PM, UTC (same as our time zone) we turned on the Iridium and sent our position to Corinna and Nikos and received a weather report from Corinna.
+As prearranged at 5 PM UTC (same as our time zone), we turned on the Iridium and sent our position to Corinna and Nikos and received a weather report from Corinna.
 No change.
 We also ran the genset for 1 hour to recharge the batteries.

 In the evening I cooked a chicken that we had bought in Las Palmas with potatoes and lemon juice.
 After eating I felt tired and Manos took the first watch, 8 to 11.